 - Large size.
 Compare the animal in question to surrounding objects to gauge its height and length.
 The mountain lions seen in Kansas tend to be young and therefore a little on the small side, but they are still much larger than bobcats or house cats.

 - Uniform color.
 Mountain lions are tawny all over, while bobcats have spots and streaks.

 - Long tail.
 One look at that distinctive tail can separate the mountain lion from all other similar animals.

 - Unique tracks.
 The mountain lion leaves clawless tracks like other felines.
 However, it can still be distinguished from the bobcat by its unique track shape.
 For one thing, a mountain lion’s tracks are much larger.
-For another thing, its heel pad is lobed, unlike the round heel pad of the bobcat.
+For another thing, it has a lobed heel pad, unlike the round heel pad of the bobcat.

-Although this interactive map has not been updated for a few years, it does help you see mountain lion sightings at a glance.
+Although this interactive map is now outdated, it does help you see past mountain lion sightings at a glance.

 Mountain Lion Confirmed in Labette County